deganandapriyambada/degananda.com/_drafts/writings/work-technical/in-progress/1-Business-Requirement.md

 responsibilities:

-1. Develop IT friendly protocol listener for tags data acquisition from the underlying OT system which has direct interfacing to IT firewall.
+1. Develop IT friendly protocol listener for tags data acquisition from the underlying OT system which has direct interfacing to IT firewall to allow the mesaage passing through the IT firewall
+2. Transform message format into standard IT payload to ensure the data engineer can analyze the data immediately without heavy data formatting.
+3. Monitor sensor data acquisition pipeline health and proactively solve the issues to make sure high uptime with minimal-to-none downtime

+## Data Engineer

+Definition: Person who analyze sensor tags data and find useful insight for business through data ops automation

+responsibilities:

+1. Develop an algorithm to analyze anomalies from realtime sensor tags data to notify instrumentation